joaofreires/FreshMint-Store/README.md

 ...
 ```

-Note that you can pass namespaces to your stores if you need.
-Keep in mind that
+Note that you can pass namespaces to your stores if needed.
+However, keep in
-stores with the same namespace will share the same object and it can break your
+mind that stores with the same namespace will share the same object, which can
-components if not handled well.
+break your components if not handled properly.

 The `CreateStoreOptions` object allows you to configure the behavior of your
 store: